sciapp/gr/lib/grm/grplot/README.md

 ## Introduction

 This program allows to create plots from the command line while using simple key-value pairs as arguments.
 The latter are converted into GRM containers which will then be used to plot the data.
+Alternatively a sender receiver mechanic can be used.
+For that start the grplot with the parameter `--listen`.
+The executable will now display the elements the sender sends to it.

 ## Command line arguments

 The following parameters are key-value pairs which can be used for every plot type.

 - `file`: contains the data which should be displayed.
 If no file is referred this results in an error message.
 If this parameter is the first argument the `file` keyword may be omitted.
 More information about these files can be found under the subchapter `Data file`.
+A hyphen '-' in place of a file path normally means "read from standard input".
+Since 'grplot' does not read from standard input by default, use '-' to redirect the input.
+This way 'grplot' can be used in a pipe.
 - `kind`: defines the plot type that should be displayed.
 Possible options are: `barplot`, `contour`, `contourf`, `heatmap`, `hexbin`, `hist`, `imshow`, `isosurface`, `line`, `marginalheatmap`, `polar`, `polar_histogram`, `polar_heatmap`, `pie`, `plot3`, `scale`, `scatter`, `scatter3`, `shade`, `surface`, `stairs`, `stem`, `tricont`, `trisurf`, `quiver`, `volume`, `wireframe`.
 The default plot type is `line`.

   To get extra information about a specific plot type use: